Skip to main content

 zbc_set_write_ptrChange the write pointer position of the sequential zones of an emulated disk (intended for testing purposes only as this is not a valid operation for physical ZBC devices

-All utilities output a help message when executed without any argument:
+All tools output a help message when executed without any argument:

 # zbc_report_zones